27 Incredible Places to Visit during Winter in Korea

 Does it snow in Korea?

-It definitely snows in Korea, and if you’ve got your heart set on experiencing snow, head northeast for the best chances of catching it.
-Nami Island is a popular destination for this.
+It snows all over Korea, but more in certain regions.
+If you’ve got your heart set on experiencing snow, head northeast for the best chances of catching it.
+Look to the months of December or January for this.

-However, if you’re staying in Seoul, your timing will have to be absolutely perfect to catch it.
+If you’re staying in Seoul, your timing will have to be absolutely perfect to catch snow.
 Because snowfall is actually a pretty rare occurrence in Seoul.
 If you’re lucky, and happen to be here when it DOES snow, get outside as fast as possible to enjoy it.
 Because it melts just about as fast as it appears.

 If bright, sparkling bulbs are your thing, you’re in luck.
 Because the winter season in Korea guarantees a country illuminated with twinkling Christmas lights from top to bottom.
 Here’s the best places to see them during winter in Korea.